saemitang/saemi-school/README.md

 An API implementation example using Node.js, MySQL and Docker.

 ## Running
+Before running the project, make sure you have [Docker](https://www.docker.com/community-edition) installed.

 The project uses Docker Compose to run the following Docker containers,
 1. **school-api** (Node.js)
 2. **school-mysql** (MySQL)